metafizzy/fizzy.school/content/un-repeat-with-functions.md

     $activeButton.addClass('is-active');
   });
 }

+initButtonRow('.button-row1');
+initButtonRow('.button-row2');
+initButtonRow('.button-row3');
 ```

-This code has two pieces.
-First, `initButtonRow` is called three times for each button row selector.
-Second, the function `initButtonRow` is declared.

-In JavaScript functions that are coded like `function doSomething() {...}` get hoisted, which means you can call them before the code that declares them.
-I prefer this order as it first introduces how you are using the function, then follows up with what the function actually is.
-But you can first declare your function then call it if you like.
+This code has two parts.

-This functions works nearly exactly the same as the function in `.each()` (the only difference being the addition of a `selector` argument used to to select the element, instead of using `this`).
+First, the function `initButtonRow` is declared.
+This function works nearly the same as the function in `.each()`, the only difference being the addition of a `selector` argument used to to select the element, instead of using `this`.

+Second, because we're not using `.each()`, the function `initButtonRow` has to be called.
+So we call it three times, once for each button row selector.

-With this code, it's clearer how the same function is used multiple times.
-Each time it's called with a different selector.
-For each call, its enclosed variables work on different elements.
+With this vanilla function, it's clearer how the same function is used multiple times.
+Each time it's called with a different selector, so its enclosed variables work on different elements.

 ## Wrap up

+You can use either pattern: jQuery's `.each()` method, or vanilla functions.
+When working with jQuery objects, `.each()` is a good fit.
+But you can always write your own vanilla functions.

-Functions allow us to abstract our code.
-The same behavior can be applied to multiple elements.
-By reducing our JavaScript code, it becomes more managable and resilient.
+What's important is that you understand how to use functions to un-repeat your code.
+You don't need to repeat blocks of code like do you with HTML.
+In JavaScript, the same behavior can be applied to multiple elements.
+By reducing the amount of JavaScript you write, you make it more managable and more resilient.

 <!-- html-in-md </div> -->